-Non-Viable Air Sampling
+Non-Viable Air Sampling in Ottawa and Montreal

 In non-viable air sampling, a specimen of air is captured and observed directly under a microscope.
 Because no culturing is required, the results are available much faster than with viable sampling.

 Non-viable tests are frequently used by mold inspectors to confirm or deny the presence of mold and to evaluate the extent of a mold contamination.